Pupils will make progress through our assessment systems and processes as they are supported in their learning and understand how to improve.

 Our marking principles are based on assessment for learning which is an approach, integrated into the teaching and learning, to enable pupils to understand the feedback we give and then act accordingly to improve their learning and guide their next steps.
 Feedback is designed to empower pupils to take responsibility for improving their own work.

-At the beginning of new learning in English, Maths and Science, pupils do a cold / blue test which they repeat at the end of the unit.
-This makes their progress visible to them, their teachers and their parents.
+At the beginning of new learning in some subjects, pupils do a 'cold' task which they repeat at the end of the unit.
+This makes their progress visible to them, their teachers and their parents and informs teacher assessment.

-Formal testing and assessment take place in accordance with statutory requirements.
+Formal testing and assessment takes place in accordance with statutory requirements.
 In Year 2, Teacher Assessment is moderated by the Local Authority and Year 6 children sit the Standard Assessment Tasks or Tests (SATs) as laid down in the National Curriculum.
-Test scores are made available to parents in the annual summary record to parents in Term 6..
+Test scores are made available to parents in the end-of year report to parents in Term 6.

-Y1 pupils undergo a statutory Screening Test in the summer term.
+Year 1 pupils undergo a statutory Phonics Screening Test in the summer term.